Teach Kids to Tell Time

 However, what is important is the concept of time.
 We all have daily routines that revolve around the passage of time.

-teach Kids to tell time with a multisensory activity
+teach how to tell time on a clock with multisensory activity

 • Create a rock clock for heavy work input that supports the motor planning work needed for moving clock hands